hpowell20/cs2063-master/Lab1/README.md

-# Lab 1
+# Introduction to Android Studio
-The purpose of this lab is to introduce the Android Studio IDE and Android project structure through the creation of a simple _Hello World!_ application which can be run on emulated or simulated devices.
+This lab will introduce the Android Studio IDE and Android project structure through the creation of a simple 'Hello World!' application that will run on emulated or physical devices.

-#### Lab Marking
+#### Lab marking

-In order to get full marks for each lab you must:
-1. Attend the lab and work on the lab during the lab time
-2. Show all deliverables to the instructor or TA preferably before the end of lab or while the instructor is taking attendance at the start of the next lab
+In order to get full marks for each lab you must 1.) attend the lab and work on the lab during the lab time, and 2.) show all deliverables to the instructor or TA before the end of lab (preferably), or while the instructor is taking attendance at the start of the next lab.

 #### Objectives

-* Familiarize yourself with IDE navigation
+* Familiarize IDE navigation
 * Introduce running apps on physical and emulated devices
-* Introduce the layout editor
+* Introduce layout editor
 * Project structure breakdown and highlights
 * Console log for debugging

 #### Procedure
 ###### 1. Open Android Studio

-* Due to technical limitations with the lab computers Android Studio is available through a Windows VM
-* → Log in to Linux, then choose
-  Applications → FCS VMs → Android Developer Studio VM
+* On the lab computers Android Studio is available under Linux, in a Windows VM (this is frustrating, and due to some technical limitations of Android Studio) Log in to Linux, then choose Applications → FCS VMs → Android Developer Studio VM, and then open AndroidStudio
-* → Open AndroidStudio
 * → Start a new Android Studio Project
-* → Set Application name: _Lab 1 Hello World_
+* → Set Application name: Lab 1 Hello World
-* → Company Domain: _ca.unb.mobiledev_
+* → Company Domain: ca.unb.mobiledev, click Next
-* → Ensure that the Language is set to Java
-* → Click Next

-Please take note of the Minimum SDK (Software Development Kit).
+Take note of the Minimum SDK (Software Development Kit).
 This will be the SDK for which your apps will be compiled against.
 Android Studio will use this information to provide accurate auto-complete as well as provide warnings when your code is not appropriately targeting the set minimum SDK.

-While you should target the most current version of the SDK, setting a minimum SDK allows you to get backward compatibility with devices running older versions, allowing your application to run on a larger percentage of devices.
+While you should target the most current version of the SDK setting a minimum SDK allows you to get backwards compatibility with devices running older versions.
+This allows for your application to run on a larger percentage of devices.
 * → Select Basic Activity, click Next

 ###### 2. Customize the Activity
 Take note of the default values on this screen.
-1. Your _MainActivity_ will be the first activity to run when your application is launched
-2. The **Layout Name**: field is the name associated with this main activity’s layout style
-3. The **activity_main.xml** file will describe _how_ the activity should look in terms of global design; toolbars, floating icons, dropdowns, etc.
-4. The layout file **content_main.xml (not shown in the defaults)** will provide components specific to the needs of this activity; TextViews, EditText, Buttons, etc.
-   * This idea will be built upon in the project structure breakdown
+Your MainActivity will be the first activity to run when your application is launched.
+The **Layout Name**: field is the name associated with this main activity’s layout style.
+This **activity_main.xml** file will describe _how_ the activity should look in terms of global design; toolbars, floating icons, dropdowns, etc. Another layout file, content_main.xml (not shown in the defaults), will provide components specific to the needs of this activity; TextViews, EditText, Buttons, etc. This idea will be expounded on in the project structure breakdown.

 * → Click Finish

-###### 3. Hello World!
+###### 3. Hello world!

-At this stage the editor should open to a graphical user interface containing a drag and drop layout editor.
-On this window you can view your application name with _Lab 1 Hello World_ appearing across the ActionBar/Toolbar.
-* Also note a generic ‘Hello world!’ statement within the application body.
+Your application will open to a graphical user interface containing a drag-n-drop layout editor.
+On this window you can view your application name, Lab 1 Hello World appearing across the ActionBar/Toolbar.
+Also note a generic ‘Hello world!’ statement within the application body.

 ###### 4. Running From Device

-_Unlocking Developer Mode for Device_
+_Unlocking Developer Mode for Device:_

 Navigate to your device Settings menu, find About Device,  locate the Build number and click it 7 times.
 You will receive notice that dev mode has been unlocked.
 Navigate back one menu to About Device; access the new Developer options menu and turn on USB debugging.